What is Hyper-V cluster shared volume

 3. Backup to the main screen and click Restore >> Restore to new location.
 If the original host has been damaged, it allows you to restore the virtual machines to different host with a few clicks.

-With AOMEI Cyber Backup, it is affordable and efficient to back up unlimited virtual machines and achieves offsite storage and fast recovery.
+With AOMEI Cyber Backup, it is affordable and efficient to back up unlimited virtual machines and achieves offsite storage and instant VM recovery.

 Hyper-V cluster shared volumes simplify the storage management of virtual machine and allow shared storage for virtual machines in cluster.
 And configuring CSV also contributes to live migration in Hyper-V.